NoPro200/discord-html-transcript-corretto11-jda/README.md

 **This module is designed to work with [JDA](https://github.com/DV8FromTheWorld/JDA).**

-HTML Template stolen from [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).
+HTML Template stolen from [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) and this is a Fork from [Ryzeon/discord-html-transcripts](https://github.com/Ryzeon/discord-html-transcripts) with the difference that it's compiled for the corretto11 Version and an older Version of JDA [5.0.0-alpha.20](https://mvnrepository.com/artifact/net.dv8tion/JDA/5.0.0-alpha.20).

 ## Installation